Sagelt/beyond/index.md

 in camp are awake but haven't had time to prepare.
 They have weapons and armor but little else.
 On a miss, whatever lurks outside the campfire's light has the drop on you.

+## Swear Allegiance

+When you swear allegiance say how you renounce your old allegiance and make a formal pledge to your new allegiance.
+Remove your old allegiance and erase any XP you had for any XP conditions that relied on your allegiance.
+Write in your new allegiance.

 # The Cleric